s1mbi0se/docs-sistema-mercado-topografico/docs/app/configuration-guide/downloading-the-repository.md

 After running `npm install`, you'll be all set to start working with the `mercado-topografico-app` project.
 Make sure to check the project's documentation or README file for any additional steps or commands you might need to run to get the application up and running.

-{% hint style="info" %}
+!!! info
    In case of error, check Node and NPM configuration.
 See example screen below using WebStorm.
-{% endhint %}

 ![Image title](../../files/image (22).png)